wesleytian/wesleytian.com/posts/startup.md

 > *"There are things that you don't want to do because it contradicts your sense of morality.
 A friend of mine left a startup because she couldn't lie about the company's product any longer."* - Chip

-This is not the norm (at least among YC startups), and if everyone is lying about the product, you should definitely leave.
+This is not the norm ([at least not among YC companies](https://www.ycombinator.com/ethics/)), and if everyone is lying about the product, you should definitely leave.

 **Takeaway:** Join an early-stage startup if you want to get your hands dirty and grow the company, not if you only want to work on the glamorous bits.
-The bigger the company you join, the fewer hats you will <strike>have to</strike> get to wear.
+The smaller the company you join, the more hats you will <strike>have to</strike> get to wear.

 <a name="reason7"></a>